goodwordalchemy/algo_study/study_guide.md

-Algorithms Study Guide
+# Algorithms Study Guide - May
+This is a todo list of problems in areas that I've found particularly difficult over the years.

-Dynamic Programming Study Guide
+## Dynamic Programming Study Guide
 Based on https://leetcode.com/discuss/general-discussion/458695/dynamic-programming-patterns#Minimum-(Maximum)-Path-to-Reach-a-Target

-Minimum (Maximum) Path to Reach a Target
+### Minimum (Maximum) Path to Reach a Target
 - [x] 746.
 Min Cost Climbing Stairs
 - [x] 64.
 Minimum Path Sum
 - [x] 322.
 Coin Change